userfrosting/UniformResourceLocator/README.md

 ## Resource model

-When getting info about a particular resource, the locator will typically return instance of the resource model.
-This model is essentially a representation of a file and it's metadata.
-Those metadata can be used to get the full path of the resource (to load said resource) or an instance of it (the content of the file or a class instance for example).
-It can also be used to get more detailed informations it's actual path, including in which location the file was found.
-When dealing with a class resource, the class namespace can also be found in the metadata.
+When getting info about a particular resource, the locator will typically return instance of the **Resource** model.
+This model is essentially a representation of a file/location and it's metadata.
+Those metadata can be used to get the path of the resource.
+It can also be used to get more detailed informations including in which location the file was found.

-### File resource model

-!TODO

-### Class resource model

-!TODO

-### Creating a custom resource model

-!TODO

 # Usage